Anne Hutchinson: Events of 1637

 By March, the political tide began to turn against the free grace advocates.
 Wheelwright was tried for contempt and sedition that month for his fast-day sermon and was convicted in a close vote, but not yet sentenced.
-During the election of May 1637, Henry Vane was replaced as governor by John Winthrop; in addition, all the other Boston magistrates who supported Hutchinson and Wheelwright were voted out of office.
+During the election of May 1637, Vane was replaced as governor by Winthrop; in addition, all the other Boston magistrates who supported Hutchinson and Wheelwright were voted out of office.
 By the summer of 1637, Vane sailed back to England, never to return.
 With his departure, the time was ripe for the orthodox party to deal with the remainder of their rivals.

 The autumn court of 1637 convened on 2 November and sentenced Wheelwright to banishment, ordering him to leave the colony within 14 days.
 Several of the other supporters of Hutchinson and Wheelwright were tried and given varied sentences.
 Following these preliminaries, it was Anne Hutchinson's turn to be tried.